scsm-ua/kirtan-guide-en/songs/shri-krishna-kirtane-jodi-manasa-tohara.md

 One who is humbler than a blade of grass, more forbearing than a tree who gives due honour to others without desiring it for himself is qualified to always chant the Holy Name of Krishna.

+*Illumination in the book: [The Golden Volcano of Divine Love.
+Part II Śikṣāṣṭakam: Humbler Than a Blade of Grass](https://krishnasearch.com/#/book/en-GoldenVolcanoofDivineLove?c=14&p=8).*

 #### 1

     śrī-kṛṣṇa-kīrtane jodi mānasa tohāra